DustinSwecker/WorkScheduler/README.md

 ## Wrote JavaScript for Workday Planner to save important to-dos.

-Considering that users oftentimes need to plan ahead and save important information for their workdays.
-A website was created to ease this by allowing the user to save important information inside text boxes which changed color based on the time of the day.
+Considering that users oftentimes need to plan ahead and save important information for their workdays, a website was created to ease this by allowing the user to save important information inside text boxes which changed color based on the time of the day.